-Our new arts programming will be added to our current operations, which consist of renting office and performance space to for- profit and nonprofit tenants.
+New leadership development, mentoring and empowerment-oriented programming will be added to our current operations, and we will proactively target the diverse populations of Jersey City, with particular focus on our immediate neighborhoods.
+We will continue to rent office and performance space to for- profit and nonprofit tenants.
 As we have for almost a generation, the Barrow Mansion will continue to be a beacon for the Recovery community.
 We will continue our commitment to serving community needs by hosting more than 1,100 Alcoholics Anonymous and Narcotics Anonymous meetings per year in our building.